zanaaziz/pymongo/README.md

 # The Basics of Using Python's PyMongo with MongoDB
-This is basic foundation to learn how to use PyMongo with a MongoDB database in Python(of course).
+This is basic foundation to learn how to use PyMongo with a MongoDB database in Python.
 In this repo, you will find a single file called PyMongo.py, which simply has different functions communicating with a localhost MongoDB databases.

 # First and Foremost
 Make sure you have the PyMongo distribution installed and ready to before you begin anything.
 For example, I am using Spyder(for very specific reasons) which comes in a package with Anaconda.
 Thus, I had to go to Anaconda.org and search for the PyMongo distribution there.
-Also, I'm assuming you actually have MongoDB correctly installed and ready to roll on your machine(if not, go and do it...).
+Also, I'm assuming you actually have MongoDB correctly installed and ready to roll on your machine(if not, go and do it...like yesterday)
 At this point, run 'mongod' so that we can begin.

 # Importing The libraries